Changes in Tax Deductions and Credits

 Summary of Individual Tax Provisions Extended through 2016:

 In addition, there were approximately 50 other provisions extended for just two years, in addition to all the extenders mentioned above.
-However, probably the most controversial extender/delay is Obamacare.
-This extended provision actually pauses the 2.3% excise tax on medical devices in the years 2016 and 2017.
+In regards to the Affordable Care Act, the extended provision pauses the 2.3% excise tax on medical devices in the years 2016 and 2017.
 It also delayed the Cadillac tax on employer-sponsored insurance plans until 2020 from 2018.

 Other tax deductions or credits that were extended, but not made permanent include: